UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

   A schema describing the elements and their type of a yoda-metadata.xml

 ilab.xml
-  An xml file describing the formelements and grouping of elements corresponding to the elements in the XSD
+  An XML file describing the formelements and grouping of elements corresponding to the elements in the XSD

 ilab.xsl
   A stylesheet to convert a yoda-metadata.xml to a AVU XML that can be loaded into iRODS with msiLoadMetadataFromXML(Buf)